danielkentwood/NERF/README.md

 To analyze the data, I use a Generalized Linear Model with Tikhonov Regularization.
 Estimating visual receptive fields using sparse sampling of the visual field (and accompanying neural responses) is an ill-posed problem.
 Tikhonov Regularization is a generalized form of L2 regularization that is ideal for inverse problems like this one.

-So far, the regularization doesn't appear to improve the results.
+So far, the Tikhonov regularization doesn't appear to improve the results.